Your all-essential guide to Swedish Christmas

 Julgran (Christmas tree)

 A decorated Christmas tree is a must for most Swedes, and it comes in as many versions as there are households.
-A common, and sometimes a bit heated, debate is whether it is best to have a plastic or a real tree, and exactly when it is time to bring it in and throw it out.
-Count on endless complains about fir needles as well.
-They go everywhere.
+A common debate, which sometimes gets a bit heated, is whether it is best to have a plastic or a real tree, and exactly when it is time to bring it in and then throw it out.
+If you go for a real tree, expect endless complains about fir needles as well.
+They end up everywhere.

 undefined